-- Greater efficiencies with larger number of councils, and costs spread over more ratepayers. - The greatest political influence over government and regulators. - A whole-of-catchment approach to obligations to Ngā Awa. i.e. The potential for an aligned strategy to care for natural catchments. - Bigger organisations have more capacity to monitor the enforcement of users and their consents.
+- Greater efficiencies with larger number of councils, and costs spread over more ratepayers. - The greatest political influence over government and regulators. - Allows for a whole-of-catchment approach to obligations to Ngā Awa. ie. The potential for an aligned strategy to care for natural catchment. - Bigger organisations have more capacity to monitor the enforcement of users and their consents